Alexandra Feigin: 2018–2019 season

 Feigin began her season on the JGP series, placing eleventh in Slovakia and eighth in Canada.
 Making her senior international debut, she won gold at the Crystal Skate of Romania in October and at the Denkova-Staviski Cup in November.

 Feigin made her debut at a senior ISU championship at the 2019 European Championships, where she placed eleventh.
 She placed twenty-second at the 2019 World Junior Championships and then made her senior World Championship debut in Saitama, where she placed seventeenth.

 2019–2020 season

-Feigin competed and won medals in several minor senior international events and placed fourth at the 2019 CS Nebelhorn Trophy, narrowly missing the podium.
+Feigin started the season by competing on the 2019–20 ISU Junior Grand Prix, finishing eleventh at 2019 JGP United States.
+She would go on to win medals in several minor senior international events, including bronze at the 2019 Denis Ten Memorial Challenge and gold at the 2019 Denkova-Staviski Cup.
+She also placed fourth at the 2019 CS Nebelhorn Trophy, narrowly missing the podium.
 She was seventeenth at the 2020 European Championships.
 She had been assigned to compete at the World Championships in Montreal, but those were cancelled as a result of the coronavirus pandemic.

 2020–2021 season

 With the pandemic continuing to limit international travel, Feigin competed at a European-only 2020 CS Budapest Trophy, winning the bronze medal, her first on the Challenger series.
 After winning the Bulgarian national title again, she placed fourth at the 2021 Tallink Hotels Cup.
 Feigin placed seventeenth at the 2021 World Championships in Stockholm.
 This result qualified a ladies' berth for Bulgaria at the 2022 Winter Olympics.